Skip to Content

 In addition, you can receive an additional $25 per week per dependent, capped at 75% of your weekly benefit amount.

-How do I apply for unemployment in Maine?
+How do I file my weekly unemployment claim in Maine?

-To file a new claim, click here or if you’ve filed a new claim or reopened a claim in the past two weeks, click here .
-If you wish to file by phone, call the Unemployment Claims Center at (800) 593-7660.
+To file a new claim or a weekly claim, visit Maine’s unemployment portal .
+If you prefer to file by phone, contact the Maine Unemployment Claims Center at (800) 593-7660.

 Maine State Grant Program